pschool-in/curriculum/content/grammar/new-topics/punctuation.md

 ## Full stop (Period)

-We use full stop or period at the end of a statement.
+We use a full stop or period at the end of a statement.
 For example,
 1. I like eating apples.
 2. My mom wakes up at 6 o’clock in the morning.
-3. I go to school everyday.
+3. I go to school every day.

 We also use period in front of abbreviations.
 For example,
 1. Mr. Malik